2021 State of the Anacostia River Full Report

 Signs of Improvement - River Otters

-In 2016 AWS captured a photo of what we suspect to be a river otter with our trail camera.
-And DOEE took clear photos of the Northern River Otter at the National Arboretum!
+In 2016 AWS captured a photo of what we suspect to be a river otter with our trail camera, in 2017 DOEE took clear photos of the Northern River Otter at the National Arboretum, and most recently they were spotted by the National Park Service at the Tidal Basin!
 The Northern River Otter is a species listed as a "Species of Greatest Conservation Need" in the DC 2015 Wildlife Action Plan.
 The return of species like the river otter is another sign of the Anacostia River's improving health.

 Signs of Improvement - Emergent Wetland Plants

 Thanks to the water clarity improvement and the resident Canada Goose management by National Park Service, which started in 2016, AWS staff noticed during our routine water quality monitoring that emergent wetland plants are emerging along the river voluntarily.
-Wetland plants had to be protected by fence in the past since those plants had been over-eaten by resident Canada Geese.
-Now the wetland plants are coming up voluntarily without fences.
+Normally “natural” Canada geese stay in the Anacostia area only during the late Fall and Winter.
+It was human beings who created the resident Canada goose problem.
+They were clipped live decoy or introduced from Minnesota and Wisconsin.
+Those resident Canada geese do not migrate and had eaten wetland plants all year round.
+Wetland plants had to be protected by fences in the past since those plants had been over-eaten by resident Canada Geese.
+Now the wetland plants are coming up voluntarily without the fences.

 A map shown below illustrates that the voluntarily emerged wetland plants are spreading along the Anacostia River.
 Check on/off the boxes for a given year to see how wetland plants are spreading: